New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 Fast Engineers.
 Stalled Revenue Line.

 More headcount.
 More AI spend.
-And the board's still asking why competitors are moving faster.
+The board's still asking why competitors are moving faster.

 The Reality